distkv-project/distkv/CONTRIBUTING.md

 [GitHub Issues](https://github.com/dst-project/dst/issues): For bug reports and feature requests.
 Make sure your bug reports contain enough details so they can be easily understood by others and quickly fixed.
 ### How to contribute
-The best way to contribute code is to fork the main repo and send a pull request on GitHub.
+The best way to contribute code is to fork the master branch and send a pull request on GitHub.
-1. Bug fixes should be done in the master branch.
+1. At present,bug fixes and new features should be done in the master branch.
+In the future, we may plan several branches.
-2. New features or major changes should be done in the new-feature branch.
-3. Make sure your code style satisfy our [checkstyle](https://github.com/dst-project/dst/blob/master/checkstyle.xml) configuration.
+2. Make sure your code style satisfy our [checkstyle](https://github.com/dst-project/dst/blob/master/checkstyle.xml) configuration.